Accelerated Weathering Testing

 Standard Test Method for Rubber — Deterioration in an Air Oven

 Rubber products need to resist physical property deterioration caused by thermal aging and oxidation.
-This test method outlines how to assess rubber’s performance characteristics under specified accelerated conditions.
-Annex A1 in the directive has important information on precision testing and accelerating test age evaluation.
+This method outlines how to assess rubber’s performance characteristics under specified accelerated aging testing conditions.
+Annex A1 in the directive has important information on precision testing and accelerated test age evaluation.

 This accelerated weathering testing procedure determines elevated temperature influence on vulcanized rubber’s physical properties, but since this is a highly varied substance, ASTM D573 testing may not give an exact correlation with field service performance.

-Other rubber compounds evaluate test results on a weathering laboratory comparison basis.
+Other rubber compounds evaluate test results on a weathering testing lab comparison basis.
 ASTM D573 standards refer to documents that detail:

 - Sample preparation for physically testing rubber compounds